ColeoCofer/Game-Off-2025/game-off-2025/FIREFLY_TESTING_GUIDE.md

 ## Known Features:

-✅ Fireflies persist across game sessions
+✅ Fireflies only save permanently on level completion ✅ Fireflies respawn if you die before completing the level ✅ Challenge: Must collect AND survive to keep them
-✅ No duplicate collection (can't collect twice)
+✅ No duplicate collection in same run
 ✅ Smooth collection animation
-✅ Visual feedback on level select
-✅ Works with existing save system
+✅ Visual feedback on level select (shows permanent collection only) ✅ Works with existing save system
 ✅ Optional collectible (doesn't block progression)